gojimmypi/gojimmypi.github.io/_posts/2022-06-04-ESP32-hardware-encryption-wolfSSL.md

 PREVIEW, WIP

+Here are some notes on the Espressif ESP32 Hardware Encryption Features for wolfSSL.

 Any discussion of ESP32 (or any other) hardware encryption should address the generally non-updatable nature of the implementation.
 For example, early versions of the ESP32 were discovered by [limitedresults](https://limitedresults.com/) to have [explotable hardware vulnerabilities](https://limitedresults.com/2019/08/pwn-the-esp32-crypto-core/).

 Clearly physical security is just as important as any software design.

 Key to any security implementation is a prompt disclosure and response from the vendor.
-Espressif announced [Security Advisory concerning fault injection and eFuse protections (CVE-2019-17391)](https://www.espressif.com/en/news/Security_Advisory_Concerning_Fault_Injection_and_eFuse_Protections%20) in the months after "_LimitedResults provided a proof of concept report demonstrating fault injection attack and analysis to recover keys stored in eFuse_".
+Espressif announced [Security Advisory concerning fault injection and eFuse protections (CVE-2019-17391)](https://www.espressif.com/en/news/Security_Advisory_Concerning_Fault_Injection_and_eFuse_Protections%20) shortly after "_LimitedResults provided a proof of concept report demonstrating fault injection attack and analysis to recover keys stored in eFuse_".

+Note modern ESP32 chip have had a hardware revision to address the fault injection.

 > "_The ESP32-D0WD-V3 chip has checks in ROM which prevent fault injection attack_"